velezj/family-rpg-1/march-2021/characters/umrik.md

 # Appearance

 A true traveler, Umrik wears simple dark brown trousers with strong sturdy boots (perfectly worn in) and a simple dark gray shirt.
-He always has his dark greenish/gray cloak on him.
-At his waist is a simple belt with a pouch at either side.
+He always has his dark greenish/gray jacket on him.
+At his waist is a simple belt with a pouch at either side and he carries a small bag/satchel strapped across his chest.
 Rather than taking care of his beard he lets it grow out while traveling, cutting it each time he stays at an inn.
-His dark black hair is braided and hangs down to his belt.
-The braid seems to magically keep itself clean and tight no matter how many days it has been since Umrik has bathed or washed.
+His brown  hair is either tied into a pony tail or braided down his back.
+The hair seems to magically keep itself clean and tight no matter how many days it has been since Umrik has bathed or washed.
 He wears a single crimson band on his left ear that shines as if polished by years of sun and wind.
 He usually travels with a staff (mainly for walking), which he uses as a walking aid and as a pole to attached satchels or materials to.

 # Goals